vlang/v/README.md

 ## Key Features of V

 - Simplicity: the language can be learned in half an hour, less if you already know Go
-- Fast compilation: ~100k loc right now, ~1.2 million loc once x64 generation is mature enough
+- Fast compilation: ~100k loc/s right now, ~1.2 million loc/s once x64 generation is mature enough
 - Easy to develop: V compiles itself in less than a second
 - Performance: within 5% of C
 - Safety: no null, no globals, no UB, immutability by default